 If approved, the tool executes with the exact parameters that were reviewed.
 The agent continues its workflow as if nothing happened.
 Every subsequent tool call proceeds normally unless it hits another gated tool.

 If rejected, the default behavior terminates the run with a clear error message that includes the rejection reason.
 Nothing executes.
-Alternatively, set on_rejection: continue and the agent receives the rejection as a tool response and can adapt — inform the user, try a different approach, or skip the action entirely.
+Alternatively, set on_rejection: continue and the agent receives the rejection as a tool response.
+It can then adapt: inform the user, try a different approach, or skip the action entirely.
 Either way, the reviewer can provide context on why the action was denied, which is logged for audit purposes.

-If nobody responds, a configurable timeout ensures the run does not hang indefinitely.
-After the timeout expires, the run fails safely with a clear timeout error — or, with on_rejection: continue, the agent resumes and treats the timeout as a rejection.
+If nobody responds, a configurable timeout keeps the run from hanging indefinitely.
+After the timeout expires, the run fails safely with a clear timeout error.
+Or, with on_rejection: continue, the agent resumes and treats the timeout as a rejection.
 The default timeout is 1 hour, but you can set it to whatever makes sense for your workflow.

 Configuration